Keeping refugee camps free from the coronavirus pandemic

 Current situation: To what extent are refugee camps affected by COVID-19?

-As of time of writing (May 18, 2020), there are two confirmed cases of COVID-19 in Bangladesh’s Cox Bazar refugee camps, the world’s largest refugee settlement.
-These are the first cases registered in refugee camps where Malteser International is working.
+The first cases in refugee camps where Malteser International is working were registered in May in the camps in Bangladesh.
+As of December 27, 2020, there have been 366 confirmed cases of COVID-19 in Bangladesh’s Cox Bazar refugee camps, the world’s largest refugee settlement.
+10 refugees have died due to COVID-19.
+In the entire Cox's Bazar district, 5,724 people tested positive for the virus (as of 27/12/2020).
 It is feared that the virus may spread rapidly.
 The reason for this is the precarious conditions under which many refugees and displaced persons in countries such as Syria, Bangladesh or Greece live.

 In Bangladesh, refugee settlements in Cox's Bazaar host over 860,000 refugees from Myanmar (55% of whom are children), all living in cramped and desolate conditions.
 According to the United Nations High Commissioner for Refugees (UNHCR), an average of 40,000 people are sharing shelters on each square kilometre.